The Auburn Research and Technology Foundation (ARTF) Building opened in 2008.

 Research and Innovation Center

-This all new 80,000 square foot health sciences research building will also house two units of East Alabama Medical Center, a free standing emergency department and an ambulatory surgery center with four surgical suites.
-Its location, in the medical cluster containing the Via College of Osteopathic Medicine, the new AU School of Nursing and Pharmaceutical Research Building, will create opportunities for internships and clinical research for these schools.
-The building will also house other health science and medical research units.
-This building is expected to break ground in the Fall of 2018 with a 14 month construction period.
+This all new 80,000 square foot health sciences research building will house two units of East Alabama Medical Center, a free standing emergency department and an ambulatory surgery center with four surgical suites.
+It will create opportunities for internships and clinical research and will also house other health science and medical research units.
+Construction on this facility began in the Fall of 2019 and is expected to be complete in the Fall of 2020.

-This 14,000 square foot center will provide high quality childcare and development for the children of Auburn University employees, students and Research Park tenants.
-Owned by the Auburn Research and Technology Foundation, the center will be privately operated by uniquely qualified and experienced team.
-Ground breaking is expected in late Spring 2018 with an 8 month construction period.
+This 14,000 square foot center provides high quality childcare and development for the children of Auburn University employees, students and Research Park tenants.
+Owned by the Auburn Research and Technology Foundation, the center is privately operated by Big Blue Marble Academy.